chenette/splinter-docs/docs/0.4/index.md

   However, Splinter is designed to support other smart contract engines and transaction processing software.

-* **Consensus API** for building custom consensus protocols.
+* **Consensus API** for building and registering custom consensus protocols.
   The Scabbard service currently includes the multi-party [two-phase commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) agreement protocol instead of a consensus protocol.
 The consensus API makes it easy to add other types of consensus, such as Byzantine Fault Tolerant (BFT) or Proof